Dear Diana Gabaldon: Writing ‘Outlander’ Doesn’t Make You Superior To Fast Food Workers [Opinion]

 And even granting that some people — regardless of their major — will graduate from college and be unable to get a job outside of in the fast food industry, what’s wrong with that, Diana Gabaldon?
 Not everyone is like you — not everyone was born with a gold spoon in their mouth, nor was able to fall back on their parents when they graduated from school, nor marries rich so that their spouse can pick up the slack when the book sales begin to fall.

 Stephen King — who is leaps and bounds more successful than Diana Gabaldon will ever be — has an English degree, and he, too, had to work several low-paying jobs — including in fast food — before he “made it big” in as a writer.
-And unlike Diana Gabaldon, Stephen King is down-to-Earth, humble, and kind, and he never hesitates to provide good advice for English majors, aspiring writers, and people in general.
+And unlike Diana Gabaldon, Stephen King is down to Earth, humble, and kind, and he never hesitates to provide good advice for English majors, aspiring writers, and people in general.

 “Find a subject you care about and which you in your heart feel others should care about.
 It is this genuine caring, not your games with language, which will be the most compelling and seductive element in your style.”